 # 2 – Tempted

-Here’s another Squeeze anomaly: “Tempted,” one of their best known songs, features legendary British singer-songwriter Paul Carrack on lead vocals.
-Even though it’s a standard Difford-Tilbrook collaboration, Carrack handles the majority of the singing, with other band members coming in on the second verse with a line or two, and then relegated to back up “oooh oooh” vocals.
-Even though the music is classic Squeeze, as are the lyrics about cheating on your partner and knowing you screwed it all up, the sound with Carrack at the helm is new.
+Here’s another Squeeze anomaly: “Tempted,” one of their best-known songs, features legendary British singer-songwriter Paul Carrack on lead vocals.
+Even though it’s a standard Difford-Tilbrook collaboration, Paul Carrack handles most of the singing, with other band members coming in on the second verse with a line or two and then relegated to back up “oooh oooh” vocals.
+Even though the music is classic Squeeze, as are the lyrics about cheating on your partner and knowing you screwed it all up, the sound with Paul Carrack at the helm is new.
 Still, the song has only grown in popularity since its 1981 release, and now, if you ask the average music fan to name a Squeeze song, this is the one they’ll remember.

 # 1 – Black Coffee in Bed